 all that is rightfully ours as children of the King of kings, showing them hospitality so we can present Jesus to them.

 Do we accept or reject people depending on their performance, looks, possessions, what they have to offer or other criteria?
 Jesus said, “If we receive [accept] a child in His name we receive Him” (Lk 9:48).
 Our acceptance is a large part of contentment.
 Even when you have made a mistake, God’s love for you is not reduced.
 Our acceptance with God is because of what Christ has done, not our insignificant works.
 Do not compromise your convictions or beliefs to be accepted by the ‘in’ group – you are answerable for your life.
+What society accepts and normalises is spiritually dangerous.
 There are consequences for doing wrong with rewards for doing right so it is wise to “Obey God rather than man” (Act 5:29).